madelinezec/devhub-content/README.md

 # Developer Hub - Blog

-This repository contains the content of the [DevHub blog](https://developer.mongodb.com/).
+This repository holds the content of the [DevHub blog](https://developer.mongodb.com/).

 ## How to publish a blog post?